Tell Rahal

 Tell Rahal (تل رحال) is a village located 25 km northeast of the city of Aleppo in northern-central Aleppo Governorate, northwestern Syria.
 It is administratively part of Nahiya al-Bab in al-Bab District.
 The village had a population of 2,866 as per the 2004 census.
+It is inhabited by both Kurds and Arabs.

 Syrian civil war

 On 24 January 2017, the Syrian Army captured the village from Islamic State of Iraq and the Levant.